Espresso, Ristretto, or Doppio – What's the actual difference?

 Ristretto – The concentrated Espresso

 The Ristretto is, in a way, the concentrated version of espresso.
-The same amount of coffee powder is used, but significantly less water is pressed through the coffee grounds.
+For this, the same amount of coffee powder is used, but significantly less water is pressed through the coffee grounds.

 • a smaller amount of coffee